BY The Bear Travelers

 Khao Yai National Park: Discovering the Exciting Wildlife in Korat

-If you are a nature lover and a true explorer at heart, Thailand is one of the most exciting places to visit on Planet Earth.
+If you are a nature lover and a true explorer, Thailand is one of the most exciting places to visit on Planet Earth.
 The Kingdom’s earth-shattering beauty is one of its main selling points in terms of tourism.
-If you want to explore one of the most untapped areas and national parks in Thailand, visiting Khao Yai National park is an absolute must!
+If you want to explore one of Thailand's most untapped areas and breathtaking national parks, visiting Khao Yai National Park is a must!

-Khao Yai National park is easily one of the most famous and popular national parks in Thailand and is home to lots of interesting wildlife and flora and fauna.
-The park was first established back in 1962 and is widely known as Thailand’s first-ever national park.
+Khao Yai National Park is easily one of Thailand's most famous and popular national parks and is home to lots of interesting wildlife, flora, and fauna.
+The park was established in 1962 and is known as Thailand’s first-ever national park.
 Most of the park is located in the Nakhon Ratchasima Province but also seeps over to Saraburi, Prachinburi, Khao Yai, and Nakhon Nayok.

-Prepare yourself on a journey with us through the Khao Yai National Park, soaked with an exciting experience that is waiting for us.
+Prepare yourself on a journey with us through the Khao Yai National Park, soaked with an exciting experience waiting for us.

 The Bear Travel Fun Fact!

-Khao Yai National park is a true paradise for nature lovers.
+Khao Yai National Park is a true paradise for nature lovers.
 With lots of plants, birds, and animal species to observe, you can enjoy its biodiversity.
-Apart from flora and fauna, you can enjoy the three main waterfalls and enjoy hiking to its tallest mountains.
+Apart from flora and fauna, you can enjoy the three main waterfalls and hike to its tallest mountains.
 You can also spend the night at the rented bungalows or camp at the campsite.

-Stretching over a vast area of 2,168 kilometers squared, Khao Yai National Park is also home to the Khao Rom mountain, which is the largest in the park at 1,351 meters high.
+Stretching over a vast area of 2,168 square kilometers, Khao Yai National Park is also home to the Khao Rom mountain, the largest in the park at 1,351 meters high.
 The park's average altitudes range from 40 to 1,000 meters in height.

-One of the most exciting and sought-after places in the park is the Dong Phayayen-Khao Yai Forest Complex, which enjoys the status of a UNESCO World Heritage Site and stretches over 5 protected areas into Cambodia.
-Some of the most famous and protected areas in the park include Thap Lan National Park, Pang Sida National Park, Dong Yai National Wildlife Sanctuary, and Ta Phraya National park.
+One of the park's most exciting and sought-after places is the Dong Phayayen-Khao Yai Forest Complex, which enjoys the status of a UNESCO World Heritage Site and stretches over five protected areas into Cambodia.
+Some of the park's most famous and protected areas include Thap Lan National Park, Pang Sida National Park, Dong Yai National Wildlife Sanctuary, and Ta Phraya National Park.

 Wildlife at Khao Yai National Park

 If you are an animal lover, visiting the park is absolutely for you.
-A vast array of animals, insects, and birds live in the park’s natural habitat.
+Many animals, insects, and birds live in the park’s natural habitat.
 When visiting the park, it is usual to see a variety of deer, such as barking and sambar deer varieties.
-Other plentiful animal species in the park include elephants, gibbons, macaques, civets, and porcupines.
+Plentiful animal species in the park include elephants, gibbons, macaques, civets, and porcupines.

-Although those aforementioned animals are standard in the park, there are also some other rare species that you might get to see, such as otters, dholes, bears, and jackals.
-At one time, you might have gotten to see a tiger, but they haven’t been spotted in the park for a long time.
+Although those aforementioned animals are standard in the park, you might see some other rare species, such as otters, dholes, bears, and jackals.
+You might have gotten to see a tiger at one time, but they haven’t been spotted in the park for a long time.
 There used to be some Siamese Crocodiles in the park, but they no longer inhabit these areas.
-If you are an avid bird watcher, Khao Yai National Park is home to about 300 different bird species, both resident and migratory.
+If you are an avid bird watcher, Khao Yai National Park is home to about 300 bird species, both resident and migratory.
 Did you know that the park is home to the largest population of Hornbills?

 Come along to check out a wide variety of bird species that include drongos, magpies, broadbills, barbets, scarlet minivets, Asian fairy bluebirds, trogons, pittas, mountain scops owls, woodpeckers, and many, many more.
 It is a bird-watching paradise.
-If you are coming to the park to see the birds, we would recommend that you visit during the dryer times of the year, from November to March.
-March and April are great because it’s a significant bird migration time of the year.
+If you are coming to the park to see the birds, we recommend visiting during the dryer times of the year, from November to March.
+March and April are great because they’re significant bird migration times of the year.

-Are you a fan of reptiles and snakes?
-If so, Khao Yai National Park is also the ideal place to visit.
-The park is home to quite a variety of snakes, such as pythons, the Chinese rat snake, the Ahaetulla prasina, and the Chinese water dragon.
-There are other lizard species in the park too.
+If you're a fan of reptiles and snakes, Khao Yai National Park is also the ideal place to visit.
+The park has many snakes, such as pythons, the Chinese rat snake, the Ahaetulla prasina, and the Chinese water dragon.
+There are other lizard species in the park, too.

 The Bear Travel Trivia!

-The three waterfalls in Khao Yai National park are Haew Narok, Pha Kluai Mai, and Haew SuWat waterfalls.
+The three waterfalls in Khao Yai National Park are Haew Narok, Pha Kluai Mai, and Haew SuWat.

 Khao Yai National Park is also the kind of place you can visit for a full day to explore its stunning beauty.
 The park is open from 6 am to 6 pm every day of the week, although if your vehicle is already parked on the grounds of Khao Yai, you can leave later than 6 pm.